Oluwadamilola-Ajumobi/Traffic-Violation-Dashboard-Analysis/README.md

 - The age distribution shows that the highest number of violators are between the ages of 20 - 40
 - Over 90% of violation neither resulted in searches or arrests and were also non-drug related
 - Citation has the highest number of stop outcome

+# Conclusion and Recommendation

+Traffic violation is quite rampant in cities around the world and it can further lead to severe incidents such as road accidents or car collisions.
+Although, there has been a significant decrease in traffic violation over the years, traffic